zSnout/story.py/paradoxes/whole-numbers.md

 # 1 + 2 + 3 + 4 + 5 + ... = -1/12
 In this article we prove that the sum of all the whole numbers is `-1/12`.

+For those of you who prefer videos, watch [this video by Numberphile](https://www.youtube.com/watch?v=w-I6XTVZXww).

 ## The Series
 We will define three series that we need to find out.